Best Dogs for Kids and Cats

 Lower Chase Drive

-Cats often trigger movement-based reactions.
-That is why prey drive matters so much here.
-A dog does not need to ignore cats completely, but lower chase instinct and better impulse control usually make coexistence much easier.
+A dog does not need to ignore the cat completely, but lower chase instincts and better impulse control usually make coexistence much easier.
+This is often where otherwise family-friendly breeds become a tougher fit than people expect.

 Trainability